Elizabeth II: Accession and coronation

-Continuing evolution of the Commonwealth
+Early reign

 From Elizabeth's birth onwards, the British Empire continued its transformation into the Commonwealth of Nations.
 By the time of her accession in 1952, her role as head of multiple independent states was already established.
-In 1953, Elizabeth and her husband embarked on a seven-month round-the-world tour, visiting 13 countries and covering more than 40000 mi by land, sea and air.
+In 1953, Elizabeth and Philip embarked on a seven-month round-the-world tour, visiting 13 countries and covering more than 40000 mi by land, sea and air.
 She became the first reigning monarch of Australia and New Zealand to visit those nations.
 During the tour, crowds were immense; three-quarters of the population of Australia were estimated to have seen her.
-Throughout her reign, Elizabeth made hundreds of state visits to other countries and tours of the Commonwealth; she was the most widely travelled head of state.
+Throughout her reign, she made hundreds of state visits to other countries and tours of the Commonwealth; she was the most widely travelled head of state.

 In 1956, the British and French prime ministers, Sir Anthony Eden and Guy Mollet, discussed the possibility of France joining the Commonwealth.
-The proposal was never accepted, and the following year France signed the Treaty of Rome, which established the European Economic Community, the precursor to the European Union.
+The proposal was never accepted, and the following year, France signed the Treaty of Rome, which established the European Economic Community, the precursor to the European Union.
 In November 1956, Britain and France invaded Egypt in an ultimately unsuccessful attempt to capture the Suez Canal.
-Lord Mountbatten said Elizabeth was opposed to the invasion, though Eden denied it.
+Lord Mountbatten said that Elizabeth was opposed to the invasion, though Eden denied it.
 Eden resigned two months later.

 The governing Conservative Party had no formal mechanism for choosing a leader, meaning that it fell to Elizabeth to decide whom to commission to form a government following Eden's resignation.
 Eden recommended she consult Lord Salisbury, the lord president of the council.
 Lord Salisbury and Lord Kilmuir, the lord chancellor, consulted the British Cabinet, Churchill, and the chairman of the backbench 1922 Committee, resulting in Elizabeth appointing their recommended candidate: Harold Macmillan.

 The Suez crisis and the choice of Eden's successor led, in 1957, to the first major personal criticism of Elizabeth.
 In a magazine, which he owned and edited, Lord Altrincham accused her of being "out of touch".
 Altrincham was denounced by public figures and slapped by a member of the public appalled by his comments.
 Six years later, in 1963, Macmillan resigned and advised Elizabeth to appoint Alec Douglas-Home as the prime minister, advice she followed.
 Elizabeth again came under criticism for appointing the prime minister on the advice of a small number of ministers or a single minister.
 In 1965, the Conservatives adopted a formal mechanism for electing a leader, thus relieving the Queen of her involvement.